mozilla-services/loads/docs/source/commands.rst

 - **--purge-broker**: use this flag to stop all active runs.

+- **--health-check**: use this flag to run an empty test on every agent.
+This option is useful to verify that every agent is up and responsive.

 - **--observer**: you can point a fully qualified name that will be called from the broker when the test is over. *Loads* provides built-in observers: *irc*